 A word of warning: this is nothing like the sort of pesto that comes in jars from the supermarket.
 If that's what you like, there's an even chance that you won't like this.
 That said, there's also an even chance you'll never buy another jar of the stuff again.

 For a while now I have had aspirations of becoming a 3-pestle & mortar home, so I went and bought myself a new boxed-up one from the supermarket, expecting it to be roughly the same size as the one I grind my salt in.
-Instead, when I unboxed it, I realized it only roughly matches the one I use for pepper.
+Instead, when I unboxed it, I realized it only roughly matches the size of the one I use for pepper.
+Eagle-eyed readers might also notice that the pestle they included is far too large for the mortar.
 Hey ho.

 I considered swapping the salt one for the new one, but then I got to thinking: "What if people only have a small mortar...or they make the same mistake that I did?"
 It seemed only right that I try making it in the small one, and thank goodness I'm only making two portions of pesto.
-Even so, it didn't go well, but I've included tips that will help in the method.
+Even so, it didn't go well, but I've included tips in the method that will help.

 You can use ordinary basil for your pesto, but if Tesco ever has any in stock, I often use their Finest Isabella Basil.
 It has a milder, distinctly aniseed taste to it.
-One plant would provide enough leaves for two portions, which seems a little extravagant, but there is a fix.
-Though it's not worth trying it in winter, in late spring or early summer I would often buy two plants and pot them up into larger pots with good compost, and place them on a sunny windowsill.
+One plant would probably provide enough leaves for two portions (sometimes they're VERY small), which seems a little extravagant, but there is a fix.
+Though it's not worth trying it in winter, in late spring or early summer I often used to buy two or three plants and pot them up into larger pots with good compost, then place them on a sunny windowsill.
 That's a bit beyond my capabilities these days, so now I simply grow them in the pot they came in.
 It's a little trickier, and they get a bit leggy.
 Only water water them when the soil feels dry and the leaves look as if they are about to wilt.

 You'll notice I've replaced the traditional pine nuts with walnut pieces.
 They aren't just more economical; I think they taste brilliant in this.
 And I don't add any of the pasta water to form a sauce, as so many recipes would have you do.
 I tried it once.
 I ended up with watered-down pesto.
 If you need it to be more sauce-like, add more olive oil.